 The 600 hour esthiology program are provided through a sequential set of learning steps which address specific tasks necessary for State Board preparation, graduation and job entry level skills.
 Clinic equipment, implements and products are comparable to those used in the industry.
 Each student will receive instruction that relates to the performance of useful, creative and productive career oriented activities.
 The course is presented through well-developed lesson plans that reflect the latest educational methods.
 Subjects are presented by means of lecture, demonstration, and student participation.
 Audio-visual aids, guest speakers, field trips, and other related learning methods are used in the course.

 ESTHIOLOGY 2025 CLASS START DATES

-Schedule Options 3-Day School (Mon Wed.)
-Full Time January 21, April 22, July 22 3-Day School (Thurs Sat.)
-Full Time Please see the Admissions Leader for specific start dates
+Schedule Options 3-Day School (Tuesday - Thursday) Full Time January 21, April 22, July 22

 ESTHIOLOGY PROGRAM SCHEDULES